-In addition, existing holders of shares (or approximately %) of our common stock (which number will be reduced by the number of shares sold by selling stockholders in this offering) are entitled to the benefits of registration rights agreements that we entered into in connection with our 2012 private placement.
+In addition, existing holders of 55.0 million shares (or approximately 99%) of our common stock outstanding prior to this offering (which number will be reduced by the number of shares sold by selling stockholders in this offering) are entitled to the benefits of registration rights agreements that we entered into in connection with our 2012 private placement.
 See "Certain Relationships and Related Party Transactions-Registration Rights Agreements" for more information regarding the rights of existing stockholders under the registration rights agreements.